 - XAFS is a powerful tool for studying the local structure in both disordered and ordered materials. - Recent advances have made the technique more powerful and flexible.
-Much more can be and is being done to build upon and exploit recent advances in theory, experiment, and data analysis. - for more info, see "Introduction to X-ray Absorption Fine Structure Spectroscopy", G. Bunker, Cambridge University Press (2010)
+Much more can be and is being done to build upon and exploit recent advances in theory, experiment, and data analysis. - for more info, see http://gbxafs.iit.edu/ and book "Introduction to X-ray Absorption Fine Structure Spectroscopy", G. Bunker, Cambridge University Press (2010)